Agatha All Along: Writing

 Agatha All Along is set in 2026, three years after the events of WandaVision, which saw Agatha trapped in her "Agnes" persona by Wanda Maximoff.
-However, the spell has now become distorted because of Maximoff's death in Doctor Strange in the Multiverse of Madness (2022) and the Teen's intervention.
+However, the spell has now become distorted because of Maximoff's death in the MCU film Doctor Strange in the Multiverse of Madness (2022) and the Teen's intervention.
 Following the abundance of fan theories and speculation on WandaVision that ultimately were not intended for that series, Schaeffer was more careful with her language in Agatha All Along to still be able to protect some of the series' surprises while hoping it would not create expectations in the fandom that would not come to fruition, dismissing such as Thanos appearing due to his backstory with Death in the source material, with Schaeffer intending to just leave some of Death's characterization for interpretation in the show.
+The third episode included a reference to Mephisto as a reference to widespread Internet speculation of the character's rumored appearance during the initial release of WandaVision, but while he was included as a potential antagonist for the show in an early document during production, Schaeffer never really took the idea seriously due to feeling it wasn't logistically right for the miniseries plus Mephisto was never a character that really interested her, though she admitted that she didn't intend to toy with the audience's expectations of the character with the reference.